 Earlier this week, Greenwire noted a Los Angeles Times story reporting that businesses are using the California Environmental Quality Act – California’s version of NEPA – as a tool of economic competition, trying to kill or delay projects for economic reasons.
 Much like Claude Rains, I am shocked, shocked, to find that there is strategic litigation going on here.
-In the past two years, I have defended multiple court cases and administrative hearings brought by a 10-citizens group against one particular client.
-Many of those claims have been premised on our… More
+In the past two years,… More

 It is, as the lawyers say, black letter law that the National Environmental Policy Act, or NEPA, is a procedural statute, which provides no substantive protection to the environment.
 It merely requires the appropriate level of assessment of the potential environmental consequences of federal action.
 Whether the action should be taken is outside NEPA’s purview.

 The fight about guidance and rules is in the news again.
 Yesterday, EPA finalized its guidance on Clean Water Act permitting with respect to mountaintop mining.
 As most of our readers know, EPA issued Interim Guidance in April 2010.
 In January 2011, in National Mining Association v.
 Jackson, Judge Reggie Walton, while denying plaintiff’s preliminary injunction, signaled that he thought that EPA’s Interim Guidance probably was a legislative rule that should have gone through notice and comment rule-making.… More